Lexicon-LTU-2024/article-array-and-loops/README.md

 The `map()` method creates a new array populated with a modified version of the iterated object according to a callback function.
 On each iteration the callback function is invoked on the current element that we iterate over, and returns the modified element.

+The arguments that comes with the callback is the element that we are currently iterating over and the index value of the current element we are iterating over.

 ```js
 const numbers = [2, 4, 6, 8, 10];